 Types of protection.
 If potentially explosive mixtures enter the enclosure of a resource, it should not lead to ignition.
 Demarcation of sparks and increased temperatures.

-- ia: intrinsic safety, as per special requirements compliant with EN 50020 - ib: intrinsic safety, as per EN 50020
+- ia: intrinsic safety, as per special requirements compliant with EN 50020 - ib: intrinsic safety, as per EN 50020 d: flameproof enclosure

 EEx-d protection